Yoga teacher turned yoga copywriter

 Coming home 6 months into my year-long trip was never the plan and it led to a lot of frustration on my part, but when I look back, I can see that it was necessary.
 Not only because I needed medical attention, but because it gave me an opportunity to stop and look around, to assess where I was, think about what I wanted in life after my travels, how I might use my skills and interests to earn my keep, and where I might do it all.
 Weirdly, my cyst had given me an opportunity to connect with and listen to my heart.

-Since then, I’ve made further Hanuman-scale leaps – travelling in Thailand and Cambodia (and practising anywhere and everywhere on my new Jade travel mat!), setting up my ‘base camp’ in France, establishing myself as a freelance yoga copywriter, and – at last – progressing to the Intermediate Series (the Ashtangis out there will know what a momentous development this is!!).
+Since then, I’ve made further Hanuman-scale leaps – travelling in Thailand and Cambodia, setting up my ‘base camp’ in France, establishing myself as a freelance yoga copywriter, and – at last – progressing to the Intermediate Series (the Ashtangis out there will know what a momentous development this is!!).

 It took some proper clearing out (physically and mentally) to get here, but my goodness, I feel light on my feet these days.
 And that, I believe, is the power of yoga.
 Whether you’re practising on dirty floors, in a luxury shala, or right in front of the sea – or if you’re on the floor of your dad’s conservatory awaiting surgery! – yoga, practised consistently, will fine tune your intuition and help you move in the direction that is right for you.
 And when that happens, when you’re in ‘the flow’, then the world is your lobster, as my Auntie Jan would say!